EndPointCorp/end-point-blog/2015/12/14/testing-django-applications.html.md

 this is a pytest style implementation of the same tests and pytest-django plug-in adds, among other features, Django database handling support.

-The advantage of unittest is that it comes with the Python installation—it’s a standard library.
+The advantage of unittest is that it comes with the Python installation—​it’s a standard library.
 That means that one does not have to install anything for writing tests, unlike pytest which is a third-party library and needs to be installed separately.
 While the absence of additional installation is certainly a plus, it’s dubious whether being a part of Python distribution is a benefit.
 I seem to recall Guido Van Rossum during Europython 2010 having said the the best thing for pytest is not being part of the Python standard set of libraries for its lively development and evolution would be slowed down by the inclusion.

 There are very good talks and articles summarizing advantages of pytest.
 For me personally, the reporting of error context is supreme.
 No boiler-plate (no inheritance), using plain Python asserts instead of